GooRiOn/Nice2Know/README.md

 # Nice2Know
 Link for projects / concepts that are worth knowing.
 The list is partialy based on the material presented on the "Microservices .NET Core" workshops.
-Feel free to add your propositions in PR!
+Feel free to add your propositions in Pull Requests!

-## List
 - [Draft - Streamlined Kebernetes Development.](https://draft.sh)

 - [Envoy - Service proxy, designed for cloud-native applications.](https://www.envoyproxy.io)